Our Daily Bleed...

 1966 -- US: Eight of nine student nurses murdered, one by one, in a Chicago dormitory.
 Five days later, Corazon Amurao, the lone survivor, identified Richard Speck, who sported the tattoo "Born to Raise Hell," as the murderer.

 1967 -- US: Newark Riot, July 12-16, continues.
-The rioting was set off yesterday when chess player, trumpet player, Army veteran, now cabdriver John Smith, a 40-year-old black, tailgated a police car.
+The rioting was set off yesterday when chess player, trumpet player, Army veteran, now cabdriver John Smith, a 40-year-old black, audaciously went around a double-parked police car.

 1968 -- Vietnam: Ulf R. "Ron" Heller arrives in South Vietnam.
 Serves in Battle of "Remington Raiders":

 1973 -- US: Existence of Beloved & Respected Comrade Used Car Salesman Dick m Nixon's White House tapes revealed & are the nail in his coffin.

 1973 -- The Everly Brothers break up on stage during a concert at Knott's Berry Farm when Phil smashes his guitar & storms off stage.

 1973 -- Lon Chaney, Jr. dies at 67.

 1977 -- US: New York City blackout, July 13-14th.
 Much looting.